canonical/comsys-openldap-k8s-operator/CONTRIBUTING.md

 juju status
 ```
 ## Relations
+The OpenLDAP charm can provide the ldap_url, base_dn and admin_password via relation with another charm with the `ldap` interface.

-There are currently no supported relations.
-Set the binddn and other parameters using `juju config openldap-k8s <key>=<value>`
+Set the values of these parameters using `juju config comsys-openldap-k8s <key>=<value>`

 ```